nblkmal/portfolio/content/articles/interview-and-networking.md

 ## :chart_with_upwards_trend: __Build Yourself__
 > Before you can connect with the right people or impress in interviews, you need to have something real to show such as skills, attitude, and growth.
 Your personal brand is built before the opportunity comes.

-- Invest in your skills first, people and opportunities gravitate toward those who consistently learn and build things.
+- __Invest in your skills first__, people and opportunities gravitate toward those who consistently learn and build things.
-- Show your work publicly, share small projects, experiments, or reflections online; this attracts like-minded people and future interviewers.
+- __Show your work publicly__, share small projects, experiments, or reflections online; this attracts like-minded people and future interviewers.
-- Be intentional with your learning, focus on topics that align with your career goals and the people you want to connect with.
+- __Be intentional with your learning__, focus on topics that align with your career goals and the people you want to connect with.
-- Document your journey, turn what you learn into content (LinkedIn post, GitHub repo, short blog).
+- __Document your journey__, turn what you learn into content (LinkedIn post, GitHub repo, short blog).
 It makes networking effortless, people find you.
-- Build credibility, not just confidence, it’s easier to network when you have proof of effort or results to talk about.
+- __Build credibility__, not just confidence, it’s easier to network when you have proof of effort or results to talk about.
-- Let curiosity lead, genuine curiosity makes you memorable in both networking and interviews.
+- __Let curiosity lead__, genuine curiosity makes you memorable in both networking and interviews.
-- Adopt a growth mindset, treat rejections, slow progress, or awkward conversations as part of your growth story.
+- __Adopt a growth mindset__, treat rejections, slow progress, or awkward conversations as part of your growth story.
-- Stay consistent, growth and reputation compound; people notice reliability over time.
+- __Stay consistent__, growth and reputation compound; people notice reliability over time.
-- Reflect on feedback, every conversation, rejection, or mentor advice is input for self-improvement.
+- __Reflect on feedback__, every conversation, rejection, or mentor advice is input for self-improvement.
-- Be the person others want to recommend, respectful, reliable, and continuously improving.
+- __Be the person others want to recommend__, respectful, reliable, and continuously improving.

 > “Don’t wait to be discovered, start building yourself so when opportunity knocks, you’re already ready.”
 ---